Rizzler699/Algorithm-/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------

+16. Convex Hull
-16. Aim:To implement a C++ program to find the Convex Hull of a set of points using a brute force approach.
+Aim:To implement a C++ program to find the Convex Hull of a set of points using a brute force approach.

 Algorithm
 Step 1: Read the number of points n.